|

 Civil War and Reconstruction eras were so powerful that they continue to agitate North Carolinians today.

-Reading: Encyclopedia of North Carolina
+Recommended Reading: Encyclopedia of North Carolina (Hardcover:

-(Hardcover: 1328 pages) (The University of North Carolina Press).
+1328 pages) (The University of North Carolina Press).
 Description: The first single-volume reference to the events, institutions, and cultural forces that have defined

 the state, the Encyclopedia of North Carolina is a landmark publication that will serve those who love and live in North Carolina for generations to come.
 Editor William S. Powell, whom